mobxjs/mobx/docs/refguide/object.md

 ## Observable Objects

-If a plain JavaScript object is passed to `observable` (that is, an object that wasn't created using a constructor function), MobX will recursively pass all its values through `observable`.
+If a plain JavaScript object is passed to `observable` all properties inside that object will be made observable.
-This way the complete object (tree) is in-place instrumented to make it observable.
+(A plain object is an object that wasn't created using a constructor function) `observable` is by default applied recursively, so if one of the encoutered values is an object or array, that value will be passed through `observable` as well.

 ```javascript
 import {observable, autorun, action} from "mobx";